Alcohol & Other Drug Use Services

 If you are concerned or unsure about your use or the use of a friend/family member, speak with someone.
 There are many resources available to you.
 You can call us (201) 761-6420, and our clinicians will speak with you in a safe and confidential setting.
 You can also speak with your doctor or trusted friend/family member.

-You can also get more information and resources from the Substance Abuse and Mental Health Services Administration (SAMSHA) website.
+You can also get more information and resources from the Substance Abuse and Mental Health Services Administration (SAMSHA) and Addictions websites.

 It is never too late to do something good for yourself, a friend, or family member.